Islandora-Collaboration-Group/ISLE/README.md

 We have green-lighted the ISLE project!
 More than 20 institutions have expressed interest in using ISLE to update their Islandora servers.

 ## Timeline
-We anticipate the ISLE project to be completed and available for public use around Feb 2018.
+We anticipate the ISLE project to be completed and available for public use around early Feb 2018.

 ## Next Steps
 A "Public Comment Period" will begin in mid-late September, along with documentation and planning, followed by prototype construction in early-mid October.